Xanxi-Amiga/XACP-V1-Preview/README.md

 ## Credits

-Special thanks to Antony Mo for external testing and feedback on several XX16c/XACP experimental builds during the development process.
+Special thanks to Antony Mo for external testing and feedback on several XACP experimental builds during the development process.